udecode/plate/packages/elements/heading/README.md

 # Plate headings plugin

-This package implements headings plugin for Plate.
+This package implements the headings plugin for Plate.

 ## Documentation